Skip to main content

 • Archery - Learn the basic fundamentals of archery!

-• Camp Chorus - Come learn and have some fun preparing a song to sing for the camp each day at assembly!
+• Chorus - Come learn and have some fun preparing a song to sing for the camp each day at assembly!
 Also learn and lead the camp in the camp song (clap, clap, clap clap clap, clap clap clap clap)!

 • Folk Dancing - Learn the basics of WV Folk Dances!